observIQ/bindplane-agent/README.md

 ### A collector you're used to

 The BindPlane Agent is observIQ’s distribution of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
-It’s the first distribution to implement the [Open Agent Management Protocol](https://opentelemetry.io/docs/specs/opamp/) (OpAMP) and is designed to be fully managed with [BindPlane OP](https://observiq.com/solutions).
+It’s the first distribution to implement the [Open Agent Management Protocol](https://opentelemetry.io/docs/specs/opamp/) (OpAMP) and is designed to be fully managed with [BindPlane Telemetry Pipeline](https://observiq.com/solutions).

 ### Focus on usability